Special Functions for Heat Kernel Expansion: Family of -functions

 Then, let us apply the operator $A$ to the product $\Delta^{1/2}\sigma^\beta a_n$ with $\beta>1-d/2$ and $n\geqslant0$.
 We get

 where we have used the relations from (\ref{rec}).
-Substituting this equality and making a change of variables, after application of the relations from (\ref{soot1}) we obtain the last statement of the theorem. \end{proof}
+Substituting this equality and making a change of variables, after application of the relations from (\ref{soot1}) we obtain the last statement of the lemma. $\square$